Brighton-Hedger-NOAA/data-archiving-guide/docs/Stage-5-Review-and-Submission.md

 ---
 layout: default
-title: 'Goal 7: Updates & Submission'
+title: Stage 5 - Review and Submission
-parent: Archive Refresher & Workshop
+parent: Full Archive Workflow
-nav_order: 8
+nav_order: 6
 ---

-# Updates & Submission
+# Data Package Review and Submission
-### After the peer review is complete and all feedback has been addressed, you are ready for the final submission steps.
+### This is the final quality control step before submitting the archive package.
+A thorough review ensures accuracy and a smooth submission process.

 ---

+## Get a Peer Review

+The most important step is to get a "second set of eyes" to review the entire archive package.
+This helps catch any errors or omissions that might have been missed.

+The review should cover all components together:
+- [ ] The Dataset
+- [ ] The Data Dictionary
+- [ ] The InPort Record
+- [ ] The S2N Package

 ## Final Checks and Notes